-The current client time command object must contain the 45 time that the data is sent to the server so that the server calculated time is as accurate as possible.
+The current client time command object must contain the implementations, but the same transfer protocol will be used 30 time that the data is sent to the server so that the server calculated time is as accurate as possible.

 5.2.
 Client Data Synchronisation